cracyc/msdos-player/readme.txt

 	-v	set the DOS version
 	-w	set the Windows version
 	-x	enable XMS and LIM EMS

+ISH.COM contains any invalid instructions and it cause an error.
+Please specify the option '-i' to ignore the invalid instructions.

+	> msdos -i ish.com

 EDIT.COM does not work correctly when a free memory space is large.
 Please specify the option '-m' to restrict free memory to 0x7FFF paragraphs.